 Only use the product indoors.
 The product casing is not waterproof.
 Water that enters can electrically connect the casing with live parts, which can lead to electric shock, serious personal injury or death if you touch the casing.
-If Rohde & Schwarz provides a carrying bag designed for your product, you can use the product outdoors.
+If Rohde & Schwarz provides accessories designed for your product, e.g. a carrying bag, you can use the product outdoors.